aglaws/gpax/README.md

 # GPax
 A codebase for Gaussian processes in Jax.

+This is a fork of google-research/gpax, modified for use in [github.com/NLR-Theseus/assurance-uq](github.com/NLR-Theseus/assurance-uq).

 Disclaimer: This is not an officially supported Google product.

 ## Gaussian process probes (GPP)